Account-based Medical Plans

-- The opportunity to earn account dollars from Target by completing activities that improve health and finances through Well-being Rewards.
+- The opportunity to earn account dollars from Target by completing activities that improve health through Well-being Rewards.

 - Automatic enrollment in the Vision Exam Plan with no additional premium.
 Team members who wear glasses or contacts (or have dependents who do) may want to consider enrolling in the Vision Eyewear Plan.

 The primary differences between the HRA and HSA Plans are: